nilloferreiira/NLW-Expert/readme.md

 - Salva as notas no localStorage do browser

   __Tecnologias:__
-  React + Vite
+  - React + Vite
-  Radix
+  - Radix
-  TailwindCSS
+  - TailwindCSS
-  Sonner
+  - Sonner
+  - SpeechRecognitionAPI